Deep Learning as the Disciplined Construction of Tame Objects: O-minimality and tame geometry

+Let us begin by providing some intuition.
 The functions defined by a DNN are often nonsmooth and nonconvex.
 However, often one may decompose the domain into finitely many regions such that the function is well-behaved on each region.
-See \Cref{fig:NN_intro} for an illustration of this on a two-dimensional Neural Network.
+See \Cref{fig:NN_intro} for an illustration of this on a two-dimensional DNN.

-This situation is typical for definable sets and functions in general.
+This situation is typical for definable sets and functions.
 Indeed, higher-dimensional definable sets exhibit very nice \emph{structural regularity} in the sense that they can be decomposed into finitely many definable pieces, and each piece is suitably nice; moreover, the pieces can be chosen so that adjacent pieces attach to each other in nice ways.
 There are several theorems of this form, for instance \emph{(Smooth) Cell Decomposition}~\cite[Chap.
 3 (2.11), Chap.
 7 (3.2)]{driesTameTopologyOminimal1998} and various \emph{Stratification Theorems} (e.g.~\cite{loi1996whitney,nguyen2014geometric,le1998verdier,bradley2025riso}).
 We mention here Loi's theorem on \emph{Verdier stratification}.
-First some definitions.
+First, we present some definitions, following the conventions from \Cref{sec:conventions}.

+\emph{For the rest of this section we fix an o-minimal structure $\mathcal{R}$ so ``definable'' means ``definable in $\mathcal{R}$''.}